-In India entrepreneurs increasingly select Limited Liability Partnership (LLP) as their preferred organizational structure.
+The entrepreneurs of India are increasingly opting Limited Liability Partnership (LLP) structure No. as their desired organizational structure.
 The Limited Liability Partnership structure unites critical features from both partnership firms and companies into one entity.
 Details in its designation show that an LLP represents a partnership structure formed by at least two participants operating under an LLP agreement.
 Partners of LLPs establish limited participant liability while the entity benefits from perpetual organizational succession like companies.

 In the year 2008 India introduced the Limited Liability Partnership (LLP) framework.
-India's management of LLPs operates through the Limited Liability Partnership Act, 2008.
-The formation of an LLP requires a minimum of two partners to complete incorporation.
+The system of managing LLPs in India is governed by Limited Liability Partnership Act of 2008.
+Minimum two partners must be formed in order to incorporate into an LLP.
 Despite meeting the LLP requirement, an LLP can maintain its registration without restrictions on the number of partners it accepts.

 Each LLP must designate at least two partners who remain natural persons with one of their members being a resident of India.
 The designated partners receive their rights and duties through the standard provisions of their LLP agreement.
 Under the LLP Act 2008 along with the provisions mentioned in the LLP agreement designated partners must ensure full compliance.